-This course is for passionate developers that work with the Linux operating system or Mac owners.
+This course is for passionate developers that work with the Unix based operating systems.
 Usually a Software Engineer that know Bash work as TechOps Software Engineer and have a highly payed job.
 Bash language is not recommended for enterprise developers.
 If you want to become a regular application developer and not a system developer, we advice you to learn other language and let Bash for later.

 Bash has a weird syntax that may be difficult to master.
 Bash is interpreted not compiled and has dynamic types.
 Bash is not a free form language.
-Using spaces or not using spaces is important in Bash.
-Many times you get error messages that are not telling you what the problem is so you have to guess.
-The reference doc lack examples and is poorly explained.
-The tutorials you can find on the internet are full juicy adds and click baits.
-We will try to make all this pain go away by making a good add free tutorial but we can't improve the language.
-It is too late and it's going to be so for eternity.
-Nobody will touch it.
-So we learn it as it is, and use it only for what is good at: small system scripts!
+Space separators are important in Bash.
+Many times you get error messages that are not telling you where the spaces are missing so you have to guess.
+The reference doc lack examples.
+The tutorials you can find on the internet are full of juicy adds and click baits.
+It is now too late to improve this language.
+So we must learn it as it is and move on!

-You can learn Bash from our next tutorial and references that we provide below.
+You can learn Bash fundamental features from our tutorial.
 If you are first time here, skip the index and read this page to the end.
-We will help you navigate to next page and read all tutorial like a book.
-Do not skip pages and read all the articles thorough to learn all the concepts in logic order.
+This tutorial is like a book.
+Do not skip pages and read all the articles slowly to learn all the concepts in the logical order.
 Read one page every day.
-When you finis, take the quiz.
+When you finish, take the quiz.
 This is a tough language so let's get started.

 On Linux and MacOS, you can run Bash scripts using the Terminal Window or Command Window.
 Also, the operating system can run Bash scripts at startup.
 These are maintained by the Administrator of a computer and they are used to start services or set-up the system environment.